zapier/visual-builder/docs/_legacy/scripting.md

 ![Edit Code button](https://cdn.zapier.com/storage/photos/832a4038e1e1608158f0bcf383338598.png)

 Inside the editor, you will create the root module `Zap`.
 By default it is a blank JavaScript object.
-You add to it by defining one or more of the [available methods]({{base_url}}scripting/#available-methods).
+You add to it by defining one or more of the [available methods](https://platform.zapier.com/legacy/scripting/#available-methods).
 Each method accepts a single variable called `bundle`, which is a JSON serializable object.
 The content of the bundle varies depending on the method you are implementing.
-The output of your method must also be a serializable object.
+The output of your method must alshttps://platform.zapier.com/legacy/o be a serializable object.

 Below is an example of implementing a method to be a pass-through: